 About the records

-The series was created in accordance with the 'Gaol Regulation' proclaimed in the NSW Government Gazette of 19 February, 1867.
+The series were created in accordance with the 'Gaol Regulation' proclaimed in the NSW Government Gazette of 19 February, 1867.
 For more information on the background of this practice, see the introduction to our Captured: Portraits of Crime 1870-1930 exhibition e-catalogue.

-Gaols currently listed in the index
+Gaols and functions currently listed in the index

 - Albury (1876-1929) NRS 1966